 Google splits index into Main & “supplemental”.
 The index is later recombined.

 Focused on mass linking from domains owned by one person or company.
-Cassandra penalized hidden text and links.
+Penalized hidden text and links.

 1st Known Update